BiAPoL/Bio-image_Analysis_with_Python/README.md

 If you would like to add additional lessons or want to suggest improvements to existing ones, [pull-requests](https://github.com/BiA-PoL/Bio-image_Analysis_with_Python_course/pulls) are very welcome!

 ## Acknowledgements
+Some of the materials in this repository originate from the [BioImageAnalysis Notebooks](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/intro.html), were written by Robert Haase Guillaume Witz and were licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-[Robert Haase](https://twitter.com/haesleinhuepf/) was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC2068 - Cluster of Excellence Physics of Life of TU Dresden.
+[Robert Haase](https://twitter.com/haesleinhuepf/) acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC2068 - Cluster of Excellence Physics of Life of TU Dresden.

 [Imprint](https://tu-dresden.de/impressum)